 %%SCHEME%% macro resolves to

 https:, depending on the inventory type.
-Only the HTML tag’s text provided to Ad Exchange will be adapted, so fourth-party calls outside the HTML tag’s text will not be adapted by this macro.
+Only the HTML tag’s text provided to Authorized Buyers will be adapted, so fourth-party calls outside the HTML tag’s text will not be adapted by this macro.
 This macro is not supported for VAST in-stream video.

 buyer_creative_idfor the SSL and non-SSL creative versions?